viklc/nodegraphdesk/README.md

 ## Config
 You can find the configuration file under `$NODEGRAPHDESK/nodegraphdesk_config.json`.
-- **init_desktops_startup:** if true all desktops are initialized at startup.
+- **init_desktops_startup:** If true all desktops are initialized at startup.
 - **assign_hotkey:** Hotkey for the assignment.
 - **clear_mapping_hotkey:** Hotkey to clear all assignments.
 - **arbitrary_nodegraph_change:** Despite the restrictive assignment, this option allows changes to be made from any node editor of an assigned desktop.
 It is not recommended though, as it could become quite confusing.
-- **alias_mapping:** Allows the use of aliases, meaning that objnet behaves in the same way when assigning the root context obj as the other way around.
+- **alias_mapping:** Allows the use of aliases, meaning that objnet behaves in the same way when assigning the root context obj, and the other way around.
 You can also remove or set custom aliases as long as they are vailed node types.
 - **alias_map:** Alias dictionary map.
 - **nodegraphdesk_map:** The actual nodegraph context desktop map.